AKooshan82/HamraveshTask/README.md

 # HamraveshTask

+Run this task using :

+python -r /path/to/file

-This is the beginning of the readme file
+the `time` library is used to measure the time of the program